 Different audio levels on podcasts are a pain for the listener.
 Sometimes that means the podcast volume is too low.
-Or the volume goes up when the host speaks, it goes down when the guest speaks.
+Or the volume goes up when the host speaks; it goes down when the guest speaks.
 Or vice versa.
 Either way, fiddling with the volume because of varying audio levels while listening to a podcast show is not very listener friendly.
 In fact, it might just drive listeners away.

-With the increase in podcasts – by brands and others – production value will become more important and will be a differentiator.
-According to Listen Notes, there are now almost 2.8 million podcasts.
+With the increase in podcasts – by brands and others – production value will become more critical and is a differentiator.
+According to Listen Notes, there are now almost 3 million podcasts.
 That number was 2 million not that long ago.

-A couple of years ago production value may have had less importance, but now it’s moving on up the list of priorities.
-Listeners might not even give your episode a shot because it sounds bad.
-Audio levels unfortunately can contribute.
+A couple of years ago, production value may have had less importance, but now it’s moving up the list of priorities.
+Listeners might not even give your episode a shot because it sounds terrible.
+Audio levels, unfortunately, can contribute.
 So how do we get better audio levels that align between the guest and the host?

-Now, there are plenty of articles out there that give you the highly technical solutions to this problem.
-They talk about normalization, what dB level your audio should end up on and that kind of stuff.
-Certainly, if you have the budget to hire an audio engineer or editor who can help with that route, go for it.
-Or if you have the skillset to dive that deep into the technical aspect – great!
+Now, plenty of articles give you highly technical solutions to this problem.
+They talk about normalization, what dB level your audio should end up on, etc. Indeed, if you have the budget to hire an audio engineer or editor who can help with that route, go for it.
+Or if you have the skill set to dive that deep into the technical aspect – great!

-Like many other content creators, I’m more on the creation side of things and am not an audio engineer.
-But I still want to product the best shows that I can produce.
-This article is probably most helpful to that group.
+Like many other content creators, I’m more on the creation side and am not an audio engineer.
+But I still want to produce the best shows that I can.
+So this article is probably most helpful to that group.

 Start with the right equipment